RecordEvolution/DeviceManagementAgent/src/README.md

 Replace `192.168.178.36` with the local IP of the machine running Reswarm (aka your laptop local ip)

+## Step 5

-After applying the changes copy the `.reswarm` file over to your device with scp.
+After applying the changes copy the `.reswarm` file as well as the reagent binary and the database scripts over to the device.

 ## Final Step